 For a value investor, this could offer a double opportunity - recovery in earnings and normalisation of earnings multiple (reduction in discount rate) as long as the business is not in permanent decline.

-A usual shortcut is to rank companies by main valuation metrics such as PE, Dividend yield, P/B and pick companies with the lowest multiples.
+A usual shortcut is to rank companies by main valuation metrics such as PE, Dividend yield, and P/B and pick companies with the lowest multiples.
 For almost a century, companies that were ranked lower outperformed companies with higher multiples.
-Not every year, but over the medium to long-term.
+Not every year, but over the medium to long term.